REAL EST/A A E/ECON/URB R PL 306 — THE REAL ESTATE PROCESS

 REAL EST/URB R PL 720 — URBAN ECONOMICS

 Analysis of spatial relationships in the urban economy, including urban land, labor and housing markets; urban transport; city governance and finance; and regional models.
 Historical and applied focus.
-Interdisciplinary apporach emphasizing economics, geography, and planning.
+Interdisciplinary approach emphasizing economics, geography, and planning.

 REAL EST 750 — COMMERCIAL PROPERTY DEVELOPMENT